gxjansen/Astro-CC2KS/README.md

 ## Features

 - Automatically generates a Keystatic configuration file based on your Astro content collections
 - Creates a default content collection configuration if one doesn't exist
-- Watches for changes in your content configuration and updates the Keystatic config accordingly
+- Watches for changes in your content configuration and updates the Keystatic config accordingly on each build
 - Provides detailed logging for easy debugging

 ## Installation

 To install the Astro Keystatic Config Generator, run the following command in your Astro project directory:

-npm install astro-keystatic-config-generator
+npm install astro-cc2ks

 ## Usage